university-of-york/uoy-design-patterns/src/pages/28-gallery.md

       "image": "http://lorempixel.com/244/122/people/4"
     },
     "body": {
-      "content": "<p>Since 2000, we have invested in 20 new buildings on Heslington West.</p>"
+      "content": "<p>We have invested in 20 new buildings on Heslington West.</p>" }
-    }
   }
 };